kaushikkpradhan/kaushikkpradhan/README.md

 - 👋 Hi, I’m Kaushik.
 - 👀 I’m interested in Seismology.
-- 🌱 I’m currently learning machine learning.
+- 🌱 I’m currently learning scattering based imaging.
 - 💞️ I’m looking to collaborate on applying machine learning algorithms to seismology.
 - 📫 How to reach me - send an email to kpradhan@miners.utep.edu